jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Select Case testexpression
 [Case expressionlist1
 [statementblock-1]]
 [Case expressionlist2
 [statementblock-2]]
 .
 .
 .
 [Case Else
 [statementblock-n]]
 End Select

 Each expressionlist is a list of one or more values.

 \-

 There can be multiple return out variables.
 For that one procedure could also be represented by multiple objects, not?
-When you could separately read the output, I should manage that you can get the output objects at will, but only when the input changes the procedure is reexecuted when you get an output object…
+When you could separately read the output, I should manage that you can get the output objects at will, but only when the input changes the procedure is reexecuted when you get an output object...

 A procedure often returns a single object.
 Many procedures simply stand for returning a single object.
-In that case you can use the procedure AS an object and the procedure is notated as an object… I still need to figure out how to notate it, but it will still contain an execution point and at the time the object is referenced for retrieval or assignment, the execution sets off.
+In that case you can use the procedure AS an object and the procedure is notated as an object...
+I still need to figure out how to notate it, but it will still contain an execution point and at the time the object is referenced for retrieval or assignment, the execution sets off.

 A procedure’s representation can alternatively can be its return value or, in case of multiple return values, a group symbol containing the return values.